13168335674/ant-design-vue-helper/README.md

-# ant-design-vue-helper
+# faicomponent-helper

-> ant-design-vue-helper is a VS Code extension for Ant Design Vue.
+> faicomponent-helper is a VS Code extension for Ant Design Vue.

 ## Feature